-- In accordance with California Ed Code 56026, a student with an IEP is eligible for special education services until the age of 22.
-Aspire Public Schools offers differentiated graduation pathways that are individualized for each student with an IEP per their Individualized Transition Plan that is reviewed by their IEP team annually. - The pupil does not have 210 units to meet the Aspire Graduation requirements. - The student has historic challenges with both academic and social emotional skills and would benefit from more support as a 5th year student - The site team consisted of child's classroom teacher(s), administrator, school counselor, education specialist or intervention teacher and the student's parent/guardian, AND - The school team has record of the meetings, data presented and interventions/supports implemented AND
+- Students may not exceed their 19 year, unless they have an Individualized Education Plan, or have met the criteria outlined in 5 CCR 11960 (c)(1)(A)(B) - In accordance with California Ed Code 56026, a student with an IEP is eligible for special education services until the age of 22.
+Aspire Public Schools offers differentiated graduation pathways that are individualized for each student with an IEP per their Individualized Transition Plan that is reviewed by their IEP team annually. - The pupil does not have 210 units to meet the Aspire Graduation requirements. - The student has historic challenges with both academic and social emotional skills and would benefit from more support as a 5th year student - The site team consisted of child's classroom teacher(s), administrator, school counselor, education specialist or intervention teacher and the student's parent/guardian, AND - The school team has record of the meetings, data presented and interventions/supports implemented AND - The school implemented at least 2 documented Student Success Teams with supports for the student with at least two cycles of revisiting, revising and continuing to implement the plan with fidelity AND

-- The school implemented at least 2 documented Student Success Teams with supports for the student with at least two cycles of revisiting, revising and continuing to implement the plan with fidelity AND - Students and families must be notified of 5th year enrollment by the end of fall semester of their senior year. - The parent has received 50 business day notice that the school team has made the recommendation to hold for a 5th year and give parent/guardian the option to meet with the team to consult AND - Superintendent approval once parent signs and approves - For students who are over the age of 18, please see the section titled "Special Enrollment Considerations: Over-Age Students"
+- Students and families must be notified of 5th year enrollment by the end of fall semester of their senior year. - The parent has received 50 business day notice that the school team has made the recommendation to hold for a 5th year and give parent/guardian the option to meet with the team to consult AND - Superintendent approval once parent signs and approves